AprilSylph/XKit-Rewritten/docs/framework.md

 ## Metadata files

 Each module should be accompanied by a `.json` file of matching name, i.e. `example.js` should be accompanied by `example.json` in the same directory level.
-Right now, four keys are supported.
+Four keys are currently supported.

 #### `"title"`
 - Type: String